zf4223v1ms7/wasm_solana/crates/wasm_client_solana/readme.md

 <br />

 > A WebAssembly (WASM) compatible client for interacting with the Solana RPC and PubSub APIs.
-It allows for sending transactions, fetching account data, subscribing to account changes, and more, from within a WASM environment like a web browser or serverless functions.
+It allows for sending transactions, fetching account data, subscribing to account changes, and more, from within a WASM compaitible environment like the web and serverless functions.

 <br />